What Does a PCOS Belly Look Like?

 We now know that where you carry your excess body fat matters.
 In PCOS, most of the excess body fat is around your middle.
 This type of body fat is linked to a higher risk of several cardiometabolic and reproductive outcomes:

-• High cholesterol and triglycerides.
+- High cholesterol and triglycerides.
 Central obesity is more likely to cause high triglycerides by itself.
 If you have high cholesterol for hereditary reasons, the combination can cause greater complications of high cholesterol, such as heart disease.
+Luckily, there are foods you can eat to lower cholesterol and other lifestyle modifications that can help.

 >> Find a PCOS Nutritionist That Accepts Your Insurance